Walking in Andalusia, 10 beautiful walks and 5 reasons why you should go walking in Andalusia during your holiday! Read all about it in this blog.

 2. Each season has something beautiful to offer

 In springtime, you can enjoy the almond blossom which you can see in different areas of Andalusia.
-The pink blossom is scattered around as light coloured tufts on the fresh green hills.
-Sometime later in Spring, you can find many colourful flowers including different kind of orchids in the lower parts.
+The pink blossom is scattered around as light-coloured tufts on the fresh green hills.
+Sometime later in Spring, you can find many colourful flowers including different kinds of orchids in the lower parts.
 Or Hellebores who stand out nicely against the grey rocks of the higher mountains of the Sierra de las Nieves.
-The meadows and the sides of the dust roads in the inland transform into a colourful flower blanket.
+The meadows and the sides of the dusty roads in the inland transform into a colourful flower blanket.
 A lovely sight.

 3. Various walking trails in Andalusia

 Andalusia offers a wide range of not only walking trails but also various landscapes.
 You can make beautiful walks over boardwalks along the coast.
-You can walk the many quiet dust roads inland.
-Or climb up by small mountain paths to enjoy spectacular views.
+You can walk the many quiet dusty roads inland.
+Or climb up small mountain paths to enjoy spectacular views.
 The province of Málaga alone has various National Parks to offer and each park is different.
 Take National Park El Torcal, for example.
 This is also a Geopark, where the limestone rocks were formed in layers millions of years ago.
-You can take some good photo shots around here.
+You can take some good photoshoots around here.